nimh-sfim/lab-docs/git.md

 keys.
 Please create and remember your SSH key password!
 You will only need to enter it ocassionally.

+Once you've created your key locally, you will need to associate it with your GitHub account.
+You can use GitHub's instructions [here][gh_affiliate].
 Make sure that once you've set up your SSH keys, your remotes are set up to use the SSH addresses rather than HTTPS.
 You can do this by going to the repository, clicking on the "code" tab, and